If your ex isn’t responding to your texts, it’s one of the most frustrating and confusing situations you can be in.

-What your ex is thinking during no contact →
+If you’re trying to understand exactly what’s going through your ex’s mind right now, start here: What your ex is thinking during no contact →

 1. They Need Space After the Breakup